callumacrae/macr.ae/articles/iterators-and-generators.md

 **This section updated 14th February 2014: before, it was wrong and was using SpiderMonkey's old syntax for Iterators.
 Apologies!**

 Iterators are pretty self descriptive—an Iterator is an object that can iterate through something one item at a time.
-They can be iterated through either by calling the `.next()` method or using a for…of loop.

-A really simple iterator would just iterate through an object:

-An object is an iterators when it has a method called `@@iterator`.
+An object is an iterator when it has a method called `@@iterator`.
 For example, we could define a `NumberIterator` constructor to create an iterator to loop through an array, converting the elements to numbers.
 It isn't really a real-life example, but it's good for demonstration:

 ```javascript
 function NumberIterator(arr) {